sanjivpractice/petadoption/README.md

 pet adoption exercise

 # Build
-To build execute the following command from the petadoption folder
+To build the artifact, execute the following command from the petadoption folder

 mvn clean package

-## Run the app with command line args
+## Run the app with command line args(from the petadoption folder).
 java -jar target/petadoption-0.0.1-SNAPSHOT.jar --inputData=<Input csv filename> <searchType1> <Logical OP AND|OR 1> <<searchType2>. . . <Logical OP AND|OR N> <<searchTypeN>

 e.g: